 If you’re unsure about what’s safe to drink during pregnancy, our team at Clarity is here to help.
 We offer free educational consultations, prenatal support, and resources to guide you in making healthy choices for you and your baby.

 Abortion is a deeply personal and often complex decision.
 If you’re considering this option, it’s essential to have accurate medical information and caring support to make the best decision for your health and future.
-At Clarity, we offer no-cost ultrasounds, consultations, and support so you can learn about your pregnancy and understand all your options without pressure.
+At Clarity, we offer no-cost ultrasounds, consultations, pregnancy tests, and support so you can learn about your pregnancy and understand the facts.

-In this article, we’ll walk through the possible complications of both chemical and surgical abortion procedures, as well as the emotional impact some women experience afterward.
+In this article, we’ll walk through the possible complications of both chemical and surgical abortion procedures, as well as the emotional impact many women experience afterward.

 Why an Ultrasound Matters First